Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Related Work

+Hamiltonian Monte Carlo (HMC) is an MCMC variant which guides sampling exploration with the gradient of the density function \cite{betancourt18conceptual}.
+The No-U-Turn Sampler (NUTS) \cite{hoffman2014jmlr} extends HMC with automatic parameter tuning, improving usability and performance.
+However, multi-modal distributions with distant modes still pose general difficulties as state space exploration uses only local density information.
+Specialized MCMC algorithms designed for multi-modal distributions were recently developed~\cite{tak2018repelling,pompe2020framework}.

 Sequential Monte Carlo (SMC) is a sampling algorithm which combines importance sampling, re-sampling, tempering, and MCMC.
 Particle filters in general are just special instances of SMC \cite{doucet2009tutorial}.
-SMC usually requires a good proposal distribution that possesses good coverage of the typical set of the target density.
-However, for a high dimensional density, there is low probability that a number of samples of the proposal distribution cover the typical set.
+The use of tempering and MCMC alleviates sample impoverishment in standard particle filters (e.g., sampling importance resampling algorithms in~\cite[Alg.
+4]{arulampalam2002tutorial}).
+SMC usually requires a proposal distribution that possesses good coverage of the typical set of the target density.
+It is difficult to design such a proposal distribution for a general high dimensional target density.

 Nested sampling was proposed by Skilling \cite{skilling2006nested} to compute the evidence or marginal likelihood for Bayesian inference with a by-product of posterior samples.
 It is mostly developed and used in the field of astronomy.
-Two of its features are very attractive: (i) well-defined stopping criteria related to the convergence of estimated evidence, and (ii) a global exploration of the state space.
-This global exploration has found great success with complex posterior distributions such as those in non-Gaussian SLAM problems.
+Nested sampling has two attractive features: (1) well-defined stopping criteria related to the convergence of estimated evidence and (2) global exploration of the state space.
+Nested sampling (NS) methods keep exploring and drawing new samples from the state space until the estimate of evidence converges.
+NS has demonstrated great success with complex posterior distributions that possess multiple modes~\cite{buchner2021nested}.
+The practical benefits of NS methods include: (i) no predetermined number of samples and (ii) little to no tuning of proposal distributions is required to get accurate results.
+The estimated evidence by nested sampling is also helpful for model selection problems (e.g., multiple factor graphs under different data associations).
 There are several open-source nested sampling packages \cite{feroz2009multinest, handley2015polychord, speagle2020dynesty}.
-In particular, Speagle recently developed {dynesty}~\cite{speagle2020dynesty}, a well-documented and algorithmically advanced dynamic nested sampling package.
-Our approach for non-Gaussian SLAM exploits the nested sampling implementation provided by dynesty.
+In particular, \citet{speagle2020dynesty} developed {dynesty}, an open-source dynamic nested sampling package which our implementation of NSFG is built upon.